zbyte64/django-configstore/README.rst

 - Configurations are lazily loaded and are cached per request
 - Configurations can have a Setup action to run one-time requests dependent on the configuration data
 - Configuration is defined as a django form
+- Configurations can be encrypted by subclassing EncryptedConfigurationForm

 Installation
 ============